 - Plastic surgery to repair the physical damage

-As mentioned above, the many of our clients with third degree burns were involved in a motor-vehicle accident or work-related incident.
+As mentioned above, many of our clients with third-degree burns were involved in a motor vehicle accident or work-related incident.

 With regard to a car crash, it's probably a safe bet to assume you don't currently carry a fire extinguisher in your vehicle.
 Everyone should!
 There are extinguishers made specifically for cars and trucks that serve as an excellent preventive measure.

 The majority of burn victims involved in severe accidents will be sent to a professional burn unit for specialized care.
 These units are staffed by experts in burn treatment and recovery, as well as access to the latest in burn injury technology.
 However, it's important to note that not everyone will be treated at a burn unit for their injuries.
 In fact, due to the limited number of these facilities, there are very specific criteria for admittance.